Skip to main content

 Irrespective of your chosen notification mode, ensure that your incident response plan includes cloud provider alerts.
 Determine the right priority of such alerts so that your team can respond effectively.
 Include cloud provider alerts in your incident response plans so that teams can correlate alerts from other parts of your systems with cloud provider alerts to dig down faster into the root cause.

 IncidentHub monitors hundreds of cloud provider status pages periodically.
-It can send you notifications over the medium you choose - Email, Slack, PagerDuty, Discord, webhooks, etc. IncidentHub also gives you a single dashboard where you can view ongoing and past incidents with your cloud providers:
+It can send you notifications over the medium you choose - Email, Slack, PagerDuty, Discord, webhooks, etc. IncidentHub also gives you an aggregated status page where you can view ongoing and past incidents with your cloud providers:

-The benefits of using a dedicated tool which monitors cloud status pages:
+The benefits of using a dedicated status page aggregator like IncidentHub:

 Conclusion